 I cannot get the officially attested paper documents / my language test result before the application deadline / the individual deadline given.
 Can you make an exception?

 No. Our admission requirements have been available on our website several months before the application deadline.
-To ensure a fair and equal treatment of all applicants, no exceptions will be made to either admission requirements or deadlines.
+To ensure a fair and equal treatment of all applicants, no exceptions will be made to either the admission requirements or the deadlines.

 It falls under the responsibility of the applicant to start preparing for the admission period early enough to reserve time for national holidays, mail delivery problems, strikes or other exceptional circumstances.

 I will get my language test result two days after the application deadline.
 What can I do?